balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/tab/README.md

 # Enable single sign-on for tab applications

 Microsoft Teams lets your app obtain the signed-in user token to access Microsoft Graph and other APIs.
-The Microsoft 365 Agents Toolkit simplifies this by wrapping Microsoft Entra ID flows in easy-to-use APIs, making it simple to add SSO features to your Teams app.
+The Microsoft 365 Agents Toolkit simplifies this by wrapping Microsoft Entra ID flows in easy-to-use APIs, making it simple to add SSO features to your Microsoft Teams App.

 # Changes to your project